-The Littleton Academic Center, located at 646 Union Street, Suite 300, Littleton, NH, offers access to quality postsecondary education to Coos and Grafton County residents and our neighbors in Vermont.
-The Littleton Academic Center provides assistance with procedures for college admission, financial aid information, and academic advising and support.
+The Littleton Academic Center, located at 646 Union Street, Littleton, NH, offers access to quality postsecondary education to Coos and Grafton County residents and our neighbors in Vermont.
+The Littleton Academic Center provides access for college admission and financial aid information, academic advising and student support.
 It serves as a direct link to the Main Campus in Berlin.
-Tutoring, accessibility support services, and college counseling are available by appointment.
+Tutoring, accessibility support services, and college counseling are available on site.

-Along with general education courses, students can register for courses at the Littleton Academic Center in the following areas: Accounting, Business Administration, Human Services, and Teacher Education.
-Some programs are unique to the Littleton Academic Center: Medical Assistant, Commercial Driver Training, and Driver Education Instructor certificate programs.
-Pre-requisite and general education courses for health careers are offered, as well.
-Classes are available during day and evening hours.
+Along with general education courses, students can enroll in courses at the Littleton Academic Center in the following areas: Accounting, Business Administration, Health Science and Teacher Education.
+The programs unique to the Littleton Academic Center: Medical Assistant, Commercial Driver Training, and Driver Education Instructor certificate programs and Diesel Heavy Equipment Degrees and Certificate programs.
+Pre-requisite and general education courses for health careers are offered, including the LNA certificate.
+Classes are available during the day and evening hours.
 The Littleton Academic Center also acts as a vital link to the local business community for economic development in the area.